Standard Family Group Shots and Tips to Organise Them on Your Wedding Day

 Your photographer will make sure you get photos with your loved ones

-You can organise them well within your wedding timeline
+You can organize them well within your wedding timeline

 You can get a close family member to help your photographer gather the groups